 - Muzzle– The Muzzle is where the bullet, slug, or shot exits the firearm.

 - Trigger– The lever that when squeezed will fire the gun

 - Trigger Guard– Wraps around the area of the trigger preventing accidental discharge of the firearm.

 - Safety– A safety limits accidental firing of firearms when it is cocked.
 Note: Always consider a gun loaded and the safety off when handling and never point the gun at something unless you intend on shooting it.

-There you have it folks you are now a master of guns, and 007 or Rambow have nothing on you!
+You are now a master of guns, and 007 or Rambow have nothing on you!
 I still might not go toe-to-toe with them just yet.
 Give it a few more weeks and learn how to a pistol the right way at least… Also never forget to clean your gun, and then oil it.
-However, this information should give you a basic breakdown of the different components that make up a gun.
-Naturally, most weapons have many more parts that, if we tried to cover, would be a whole book, but at least you do have some basic knowledge now.
-Let us know what you think below, and until next time, keep safe and healthy!
+However, this information should give you a basic breakdown of the different parts of a gun.
+Naturally, most weapons have many more parts that, if we tried to cover, would be a whole book, but this is will give you a good foundation of knowledge to start with.
+Let us know what you think below!